-Do you find that sometimes light can cause you to squint or it makes your eyes feel uncomfortable?
+Do you have light-sensitive eyes?
+Sometimes, does light cause you to squint or does it make your eyes feel uncomfortable?
 Do you tend to shy away from areas of brightness and prefer environments that are a little darker?
 Trying to avoid bright situations to avoid uncomfortable eyes might have you questioning if you’re part vampire.
 But having eyes that are sensitive to light (medically known as photophobia) is not only irritating but it is also common.
 But what causes light-sensitive eyes?
 Here are some reasons that cause eyes to be photophobic and some solutions to help with the discomfort.
 Read on to find out more!

 Common Causes Of Light-Sensitive Eyes